alp1n3-dev/cast/README.md

 **v0.9**

+- [ ] Optimize and clarify `README.md`.
+Check other popular projects for examples.
 - [ ] Create the docs site using Astro Starlight.
 - [ ] Get feedback from people who would make use of it.
 - [ ] Syntax highlighting for editing in Zed or VSCode.